 Sacred Kumano Kodo

-Kumano Kodo, the road less taken
+Kumano Kodo, the road not taken

 The sacred roads

 Kumano Kodo (Kodo means “old road”) is neither a town nor a village.
-South of Nara and Osaka, Kumano Kodo is a network of ancient pilgrimage roads, a spiritual infrastructure made of hundreds of kilometers of trails more or less paved that connect 3 major temples: Hongu Taisha, Nachi Taisha and Hayatama Taisha.
+South of Nara and Osaka, Kumano Kodo is a network of ancient pilgrimage roads, a spiritual infrastructure made of hundreds of kilometers of trails more or less paved that connect three major temples: Hongu Taisha, Nachi Taisha and Hayatama Taisha.
 They spread across the Kii pensinsula, from Mount Koyasan in North all the way to the Pacific Ocean surrounding the peninsula from East to South and West.

-Kumano Kodo started to gain popularity in the 9th century, a time when Buddhism, recently brought to Japan, and the ancestral Shinto beliefs were in the middle of the fusion process, concocting something unique, greater than the sum of the parts.
+Kumano Kodo started to gain popularity in the 9th century, a time when Buddhism, recently imported to Japan, and the ancestral Shinto beliefs were in the middle of the fusion process, concocting something unique, greater than the sum of the parts.
 This region was considered by Buddhists to be a celestial paradise, and long before that, a place where Shinto deities (the kamis) descended on Earth, in primeval times.
 At first the emperors, later the samurais and by the 15th century, commoner pilgrims, they all went there with the same goal: walk the road of enlightenment and purification.

 Tanabe, the gate to Kumano Kodo